 14. The Face-Framer Shag

 Multiple layers paired with side bangs make up this haircut.
-The bangs make your face look longer and leaner.
+The medium shag with bangs make your face look longer and leaner.
 The multiple layers of flicked in and out ends accentuate your face shape and lines.

 15. Smooth Shag